Debraheem/Massive_star_binaries/index.md

-All other files are briefly described in the table below
+All files are briefly described in the table below

 ### MESA BINARY work directory